ScareTrow/InternHub/README.md

 # InternHub

-InternHub is a full-stack MVP for a student internship/job platform built for a team project.
+InternHub is a full-stack MVP for a student internship/job platform built by a student team.
 It includes JWT authentication, role-based flows for students and employers, vacancy management, applications, PostgreSQL persistence, Alembic migrations, demo seed data, and a React frontend.

 ## Stack